minio/docs-k8s/source/tenant-management/deploy-minio-tenant.rst

    * - :guilabel:`Custom Certificates`
      - Specify one or more custom TLS certificates for use by the MinIO Tenant.

+       Upload each file for the certificate and key for MinIO Certificates or for the Cert for MinIO CA Certificates.

        MinIO supports Server Name Indication (SNI) such that the Tenant can select the appropriate TLS certificate based on the request hostname and the certificate Subject Alternative Name.